rootflo/flo-ai/flo_ai/common/README.md

 Export environment variables to set the log level for specific components before running the application:

 - `FLO_LOG_LEVEL_COMMON`: Controls the level for the "CommonLogs" logger.
-  - CommonLogs: General-purpose logging used across the entire FLO system.
+  - CommonLogs: General-purpose logging used across the entire FloAI system.
 It captures broad, system-wide events and information.

 - `FLO_LOG_LEVEL_BUILDER`: Controls the level for the "BuilderLogs" logger.
-  - BuilderLogs: Specific to the process of building and configuring FLO instances.
-It logs information about YAML parsing, component creation, and FLO structure setup.
+  - BuilderLogs: Specific to the process of building and configuring FloAI instances.
+It logs information about YAML parsing, component creation, and FloAI structure setup.

 - `FLO_LOG_LEVEL_SESSION`: Controls the level for the "SessionLogs" logger.
   - SessionLogs: Dedicated to logging session-specific information.
-It captures events and data related to individual FLO sessions, including session creation, tool registration, and session-level operations.
+It captures events and data related to individual FloAI sessions, including session creation, tool registration, and session-level operations.

-These loggers allow for granular control over logging output in different parts of the FLO system.
-By adjusting their levels independently, you can focus on debugging or monitoring specific aspects of FLO's operation.
+These loggers allow for granular control over logging output in different parts of the FloAI system.
+By adjusting their levels independently, you can focus on debugging or monitoring specific aspects of FloAI's operation.

 Example: